Changes to new editions of Roald Dahl books have readers up in arms

 Dahl died in 1990 at the age of 74 after writing children's books and stories that have been translated into 68 languages.
 Some of his books became classic movies as well.
 His book Matilda was just recently made into a musical film for Netflix and premiered last year.

 Though his work is revered, Dahl is also a controversial figure for antisemitic comments he made throughout his life.
-The Ronald Dahl Story Company issued an apology in 2020.
+The Roald Dahl Story Company issued an apology in 2020.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.